About item groups [AX 2012]

 Each FastTab in the Item groups form lists a series of account types that must be related to main accounts in the general ledger.
 Accounts for sales, purchases, inventory, and production can be set up in detail, according to your legal entity’s needs.

-The setup of main accounts is used to allocate the ledger transactions for receipts and issues that are generated in Inventory and warehouse management.
+The setup of main accounts is used to allocate the ledger transactions for receipts and issues that are generated in Inventory management.